micahwierenga/css-box-model-and-positioning/readme.md

 Also, notice how we can't see "box3" or "box4"?
 They are being covered up by our absolute-positioned "box2" div (remember, absolute positioning removes the element from the document flow).

-We can reveal those missing divs by declaring their absolute position in the bottom left and right of our container:
+We can move those divs back into our field of view by declaring that they originate at `0px` off of the `bottom`, `left`, and `right` of our container:

 ```css
 #box3 {